SUSE/machinery/docs/Inspection-of-yum-Repositories.md

 ### Accessing the python api
 * Advantages:
-  * All repos and repo attrributes accessible (you need to know the attribute name, though)
+  * All repos and repo attrributes accessible (you need to know the attribute's name, though)
 * Disadvantages:
+  * It's not clear how to get the repo's url using the api, yet
   * Copying script to target needed

 ### Calling `yum-config-manager`